kiteCTRL/kiteTRAK/README.md

 <img width="740" height="564" alt="PXL_20260826_014549643" src="https://github.com/user-attachments/assets/6a270760-95a5-4745-b62f-22d15b8b5f70" />

-1. Insert and solder the female XA JST headers to the QtPy RP2040 as shown below:
+1. Insert and solder the female XA JST headers to the QtPy RP2040 as shown above:
     * Note: The headers will be facing opposite directions due to space constraints.
 Also, the 4pin XA JST header will sit on the ridge of the reset button, make sure it is not being pressed down when installing.

 <img width="740" height="550" alt="PXL_20260826_015955598 (1)" src="https://github.com/user-attachments/assets/e7370de2-4382-4d9e-a5e2-bf7bf39b5ba1" />

 2. Cut the 3x 6" XA JST jumper cables in half to make 6x 3" cables, each with one pin.
 Strip 4x of the cables to expose the wires on the non-pin ends.
-Insert and solder the wires into the back-side of the Phob board's GPIO breakout pins lablled GP12-GP15 as shown below:
+Insert and solder the wires into the back-side of the Phob board's GPIO breakout pins lablled GP12-GP15 as shown above:

 <img width="740" height="410" alt="rn_image_picker_lib_temp_c13a6599-646f-4fae-9a03-d20db38ac024 (1)" src="https://github.com/user-attachments/assets/8effcd73-a8c0-401a-8615-60797d17e636" />